 Above quote from the Farmington Daily Times, March 18, 1950.

-An artist’s rendition of the Farmington incident (courtesy of UFO Evidence):
+Now, getting back to the Farmington incident, here is an artist’s rendition of the Farmington incident (courtesy of UFO Evidence):

 Another AP wire news item regarding the Farmington incident: